pastparty/github-collaboration-instructions/README.md

 ## Create the Pull Request

-Checkout your fork on Github and click the shiny buttonto create a pull request.
+Checkout your fork on Github and click the shiny button to create a pull request.
 Create a matching description and don't forget to read the projects contribution guidelines.

 ---